sylhare/Type-on-Strap/README.md

 ## For post authors
 To write a new post -
-1. Get a draft of your post in Google doc, and email the lead editors ([Andrey Kurenkov and Michelle Lee](http://ai.stanford.edu/blog/about/)) to get an editor assigned to the draft.
+1. Get a draft of your post in Google doc, and email the lead editor ([Michelle Lee](http://ai.stanford.edu/blog/about/)) to get an editor assigned to the draft.
+More detailed instructions on that (here)[https://docs.google.com/document/d/1PWuruWbudrAwTI_iJYC-ZkjAd-hILcisL9Ao_VOUtx4/edit?usp=sharing].
 2. Once you have a draft that is finalized, you need to create a pull request with markdown and images of your post.
 First, fork the repo, clone the fork and pull source branch
 3. Install Jekyll
 4. Run bundle install in the root dir